 It wasn't until my daughter came home from college in 1978 and asked me to study with her that the floodgates opened.
 What began as an intimate group soon grew into a community Bible study involving women from 20 different churches!
 Other Bible study leaders were born in that group, and I was able to leave it in capable hands.
 Since then, I have launched other Bible studies while developing a ministry to pastor's wives and speaking at women's Bible conferences and retreats.
 I have had the privilege of joining Elisabeth Elliot in some of her "Gateway to Joy" radio programs and was interviewed for a six-part television series, "Thinking About Home," on women as mothers, as wives, and in society.

-Now after 50 years of marriage, five children, and 28 grandchildren I find I am living in a world no more secure than when I was growing up.
+Now after 61 years of marriage, five children, 28 grandchildren and 21 great-grandchildren, I find I am living in a world no more secure than when I was growing up.
 I am convinced of God's love and His ability to take the worst in life and turn it for good and His purposes if we cooperate with Him.
 Giving other women this hope has been one of the reasons for teaching Bible Studies and speaking in women's conferences and retreats.
-It is also the reason I have written the book, HEART-CRY, the story of our lives in the jungles of Sumatra
+It is also the reason I have written the book, HEART-CRY, the story of our lives in the jungles of Sumatra.
+I am preparing an audiobook of HEART-CRY to be published in December 2019.